Skip to content

 };

-The remaining helpers.h/helpers.cpp and single_instance.hpp have already been provided in the main text, so I won't repeat them here.
+The remaining helpers.h/helpers.cpp and single_instance.hpp have already been provided in the main text.
+I will not repeat them.